MarcoYou/MarcoYou.github.io/_posts/2020-12-06-01-Econometrics.md

 ### 1.3 Cumulative Distribution Function

 You now know how to compute probability of X on a certain point (pmf) or on a certain interval (pdf).
+In addition to that, we can think of computing the sum of probabilities of X before a certain point or after a certain point, by computing the **Cumulative Distribution Function** (cdf).